tayganr/purviewlab/modules/module13.md

 ## :loudspeaker: Introduction

 Microsoft Purview is a unified data governance solution that runs on Azure.
-Some people say it is a data catalog, but it better to Purview as a control framework for managing and controlling your data landscape.
+Some people say it is a data catalog, but it better to think of Purview as a control framework for managing and controlling your data landscape.
 For example, you can use Microsoft Purview as a metastore for dynamically orchestrating your data pipelines.

 When Microsoft Purview is deployed, a managed event hub is created as part of your Purview account creation.
 This opens up many possibilities when integrating Microsoft Purview with other applications.
 Because of the open nature of Microsoft Purview, you can automate and integration different aspects.
 For example, you can trigger a workflow outside Microsoft Purview, when new data is scanned, or make an API call for fetching and storing additional metadata inside Purview.
 In this tutorial I want to show you how this works.